 Anthony joined ADL and helps oversee A WORLD OF DIFFERENCE® Institute programming, as well as assisting with all the pre-school and K-12 anti-bias and anti-bullying programs available through the institute.
 Anthony helps coordinate the National Youth Leadership Mission and oversee his team of facilitators.

-Prior to joining GLSEN Los Angeles, Anthony lived in five different states including Arizona, Illinois, Washington, California and Hawaii.
-Anthony spent most of his life in sunny Arizona where he received his degree in Psychology at Arizona State University.
+Prior to joining ADL, Anthony lived in five different states including Arizona, Illinois, Washington, California and Hawaii.
+Anthony spent most of his life in sunny Arizona where he received his BA in Psychology at Arizona State University.
 Anthony has been involved in advocacy work since he was 17 years old.
-He worked previously at Gay, Lesbian, Straight, Education Network (GLSEN) Phoenix where he was the Training Cadre Director, notMYkid as a Peer Educator giving speeches to students on bullying, depression and internet safety, LGBTQA Programming Assistant at ASU and GLSEN Los Angeles as well as the Anti-Defamation League.
+He worked previously at Gay, Lesbian, Straight, Education Network (GLSEN) Phoenix where he was the Training Cadre Manager, notMYkid as a Peer Educator giving speeches to students on bullying, depression and internet safety, LGBTQA Programming Assistant at ASU and lastly working at GLSEN Los Angeles as the Education Director.

 Aubree Archibeck is a 13 year old powerhouse singer from San Diego, CA. She has sung before thousands since age 4 as a soloist and with elite vocal touring groups.
 During those 9 short years she has developed a gift and poise far beyond her age, and her versatile ability allows her to sing any genre of music.